AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 <details>
   <summary>Click me for the answer</summary>

 A single human genome cannot fully represent the genetic variability of the entire population.
 Having multiple reference genomes allows greater genetic variability to be represented, allowing contigs to be better partitioned.
 </details>

 Recently, a new high-quality human diploid assembly was released at [HG002](https://github.com/marbl/HG002).
-You could also try using these 2 new haplotypes (`HG002#MATERNAL` and `HG002#PATERNAL`) to partition assembly contigs and see if you can partition more.
+You could also try using these 2 new haplotypes (`HG002#MATERNAL` and `HG002#PATERNAL`) to partition assembly contigs and see if you can partition more
+(_we haven't seriously tried it yet, so we're very curious how much this new diploid assembly can help with the chromosome partitioning_).

 Run `wfmash` without parameters to get information on the meaning of each parameter.